MicrosoftDocs/semantic-kernel-docs/semantic-kernel/deploy/use-ai-apis-with-api-management.md

     var accessToken = await credential.GetTokenAsync(requestContext);
     ```

-3. Finally, you can create a new instance of the `KernelBuilder` class and pass in the `BearerTokenCredential` class you created in step 1 along with the access token you retrieved in step 2.
+3. Finally, you can create a new instance of Kernel and pass in the `BearerTokenCredential` class you created in step 1 along with the access token you retrieved in step 2.

     ```csharp
     IKernel kernel = new KernelBuilder()